nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 Post feedback or requests for nodes and features, I will be active in this area for a while.

 ![Screenshots](./screenshots/base_1.png)
 _First three nodes available.
 The Random uINT makes a random unsigned integer on activation and you can store a lock value and toggle it when needed.
 The Dimension base attempts to simplify image size by providing an aspect ratio and a target mega pixel count.
-The Dimension multiplier simply allows scaling up of integer wight and height dimensions._
+The Dimension multiplier simply allows scaling up of integer width and height dimensions._

 The subsections will describe the nodes included in this repo.